clojure-emacs/cider/README.md

 $ boot repl wait
 ```

-Alternatively you can start nREPL either manually or by the facilities provided by your
+Alternatively you can start nREPL either manually or by the facilities provided
-project's build tool (Maven, etc).
+by your project's build tool (Gradle, Maven, etc).

 After you get your nREPL server running go back to Emacs.
+Typing there <kbd>M-x</kbd>
-Typing there <kbd>M-x cider-connect</kbd> will allow you to connect to the running nREPL server.
+`cider-connect` will allow you to connect to the running nREPL server.

 In Clojure(Script) buffers the command `cider-connect` is bound to <kbd>C-c M-c</kbd>.